CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/mrp-tab/overview.md

 ## Key Settings

-The MRP tab in ProcessForce provides system-wide controls for how MRP recommendations are generated and processed.
+The MRP tab provides system-wide controls for how MRP recommendations are generated and processed.
 The options available are grouped into two main sections:

 1. **Recommendation Settings**